jonlpersson/ed-latimore/site/_posts/2021-05-03-8-years-of-sobriety-observations-and-benefits.md

 What’s worse is that even though you’re drinking a lot, you never understand *why* you’re always broke.

-You buy cheaper food, cancel subscriptions, save every penny you have, but you still end every month anxiously awaiting your paycheck.
+You buy cheaper food, cancel subscriptions, and save every penny you have, but you still end every month anxiously awaiting your paycheck.

 Have you ever heard of Parkinson’s Law?
 It states that the amount of work required to complete a task expands to fill the time available.